-Nobody likes excessive noise, whether it’s neighbours next door or in your building, a raucous club nearby or even just hooning drivers on the streets.
-Most of us can forgive a once-off transgression but ongoing disturbances become a real problem for the community especially if the noise goes on beyond 10pm.
+Nobody likes excessive noise, whether it’s neighbours next door or in your building, a raucous club nearby or even just honking drivers on the streets.
+Most of us can forgive a once-off transgression but ongoing disturbances become a real problem for the community, especially if the noise goes on beyond 10pm.

-However if you’re in Downtown Dubai, noise levels are slightly higher during the day and at night being at 45-55 dbA and 35-45 dbA respectively.
+However, if you’re in Downtown Dubai, noise levels are slightly higher during the day and at night — at 45-55 dbA and 35-45 dbA respectively.

 Here’s how to file a noise complaint in Dubai

 - First try the “softer” way – sometimes simply letting people know that their noise levels are excessive and causing disturbance is enough to put an end to the problem.

 2. Should the noise still continue, you can contact Dubai Police on 999 or via the Dubai Police apps and report a noise disturbance.